Survey level three: RICS Building Survey

 asking the owner/occupier to switch on the heating appliances/system.

-where I consider it appropriate to the assessment of the service system, turning on water taps, filling and emptying sinks, baths, bidets and basins, and flushing toilets to observe the performance of visible pipework where the water is turned on at the time of the survey.
+where the survey considers it appropriate to the assessment of the service system, turning on water taps, filling and emptying sinks, baths, bidets and basins, and flushing toilets to observe the performance of visible pipework where the water is turned on at the time of the survey.

 lifting accessible inspection chamber covers (where it is safe to do so), identifying the nature of the connections and observing water flow where a water supply is available.
 On dry days, this may involve pouring water into open gullies so drainage layouts can be identified.

-I will carry out a thorough visual inspection of the grounds, and, where necessary and appropriate, from
+The surveyor will carry out a thorough visual inspection of the grounds, and, where necessary and appropriate, from adjoining public property.

 The level three report

-My report will reflect the thoroughness and detail of the investigation and I will:
+The report will reflect the thoroughness and detail of the investigation and will:

 • describe the form of construction and materials used for each part of the building in detail and outline their performance characteristics.
 This is especially important for older and historic buildings